 Hospice is a special type of care for those dealing with a terminal illness and whose physician estimates they have a life expectancy of six months or less.
 Care is focused on managing symptoms, keeping the patient comfortable, and providing emotional and spiritual support to both the patient and their family.
 Hospice is a type of care, not a place.
 In fact, the vast majority of hospice patients remain at home.

 Many people know they need help but don’t know where to start.
 Navigating the maze of care options available can be stressful.
 While many people know that they or a loved one needs additional help, they may not know where to find it.

 Your local Aging and Disability Resource Center (ADRC) is a great place to start.
 You can find the ADRC nearest you at dhs.wisconsin.gov/adrc or by doing an online search for ADRC Wisconsin.
 You can also visit Medicare’s website at medicare.gov to search for services from doctors, to home health care, to nursing homes.
 Talk to your doctor and ask for recommendations from people you trust.
 Learn more about agencies that provide additional care and support.
 Medical social workers are a great resource.
-Schedule informational visits with care providers to see what is available.
+Contact area care providers to see what is available.

-SSM Health at Home is a nonprofit organization providing a variety of comprehensive home care services, including: home health, hospice, medical equipment, infusion pharmacy and community health.
-We offer informational visits to anyone interested in learning about how our services can help today or in the future.
-Please visit ssmhealthathomeWI.com or call 800-924-2273 to schedule an informational visit today.
+SSM Health at Home is a nonprofit organization providing a variety of comprehensive home care services, including home health, hospice, medical equipment, infusion pharmacy, and community health.
+If you are interested in learning how our programs and services can help you or a loved one, please visit call 800-924-2273 or click here to request more information.